 Without question, we love our pets.
 They’re a sense of solace and unconditional love, especially while quarantined in the pandemic.
 In a marriage, they become part of the family, so it’s no surprise that pet custody turns into a point of contention in divorce.

 In California, Family Code 2605 was enacted on January 1, 2019, to address these emotional ties to their companions.
-This code gives judges the power in divorce cases to determine who gets the pets based on what’s in your “best friend’s” best interest.
+This code gives judges the power, in divorce cases only, to determine who gets the pets based on what’s in your “best friend’s” best interest.
+If you and your partner were not married in CA, this blog post most likely does not apply to you, and you will have to seek the legal advice of a civil attorney that handles claims regarding pets.
 Let’s explore this further.

 Note: Technically, “pet custody” is not a legal term (“pet animal ownership” is the official verbiage), but we’ll use it in this article as it is commonly referred to outside of court.

 Before FC 2605, pets were treated like community property, typically divvied between divorcing partners.
 Basically, they were viewed the same way as inanimate objects like televisions, cars, or paintings.
 Whoever purchased, rescued, or adopted the pet was usually awarded its ownership in the divorce settlement.
 There was no legal guidance on custody or visitation schedules, though some California judges would make discretionary decisions on ownership based on the pet’s likelihood of receiving the best care.

 Though pets still do not have any technical distinction from property, judges may now, as of January 1, 2019, “assign sole or joint ownership of a pet animal taking into consideration the care of the pet animal.”
 This means that the judge must take into account what’s best for the pet in terms of care and well-being when awarding sole or shared custody.
 The Court may even give temporary ownership to one “parent” during a separation or while the divorce is still in progress.